SamuelJennings/django-content-license/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Django Licensing could always use more documentation, whether as part of the
+Django Django Licensing could always use more documentation, whether as part of the
-official Django Licensing docs, in docstrings, or even on the web in blog posts,
+official Django Django Licensing docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback